sbgn/sbgn.github.io/README.md

 ### Remaining issues

 There is examples folder in the root with some sbgn files which are not possible to open in SBGN-ED.
 There is images/examples folder for the Examples page.
 There is downloads/examples folder with the content copied from examples folder in the root.
 All the examples shoudl be placed to downloads/examples and the links on the Examples page are to be updated.
+Each example should be available in .sbgn and other formats.

 ### Website development and structure